 - Worst: the smallest value of the attribute ever recorded.

 - Data: raw measured values provided by a sensor or a counter.
-This is the data used by the algorithm designed by the manufacturer of the HDD.
-Its contents depend on the attribute and the maker of the hard disk.
+This is the data used by the algorithm designed by the manufacturer of the HDD or SSD.
+Its contents depend on the attribute and the maker of the drive.
 Regular users should skip this one.

 - Flags: the purpose of the attribute.
-This is usually set by the manufacturer and therefore will vary from disk to disk.
-Each of the attributes are either critical and can predict an imminent failure (for example ID 5 reallocated sectors count) or statistical with no direct effect on status (for example ID 174 unexpected power loss count).
+This is usually set by the manufacturer and therefore varies from drive to drive.
+Each of the attributes is either critical and can predict an imminent failure (for example, ID 5 reallocated sectors count), or statistical with no direct effect on status (for example, ID 174 unexpected power loss count).

-NOTE: Always remember, when trying to understand the status of any S.M.A.R.T. attribute check the values of these three fields: value, threshold and flags.
-Also remember that smaller values are an indication of a decrease in reliability.
+When trying to understand the status of any S.M.A.R.T. attribute, check the values of these three fields: value, threshold, and flags.
+Also, remember that, usually, smaller values are an indication of a decrease in reliability.

-As we mentioned above, not all S.M.A.R.T. attributes are critical for failure prediction.
-The two above mentioned studies on hard drive failure rates and other sources agree that an important help in identifying failing drives is ID 5-reallocated sector counts.
+Reallocated sector counts.
 Reallocation happens when the drive's logic remaps a damaged sector, as a result of recurring soft or hard errors, to a new physical sector from its spare ones.
-This attribute reflects the number of times a remapping has happened and it is an indication of the HDDs surface wear.
+This attribute reflects the number of times a remapping has happened.
+If its value increases, it's an indication of HDD or SSD wear.

-Another useful attribute to be monitored is ID 197- Current Pending Sector Count.
-This counts the "unstable" sectors, meaning the damaged ones with read errors that are waiting a remapping, a kind of "probation" system.
-S.M.A.R.T.'s algorithms have mixed feelings about this particular attribute, as it is sometimes unconvincing, but it is stated that it can provide an earlier warning of possible problems.
+Current Pending Sector Count.
+This counts the "unstable" sectors, meaning the damaged ones with read errors that are waiting for a remapping, a kind of "probation" system.
+S.M.A.R.T. algorithms have mixed understandings about this particular attribute, as it is sometimes unconvincing.
+Still, it can provide an earlier warning of possible problems.

-The last of these indicators that must be monitored is ID 187- Reported Uncorrectable Errors.
-It is the count of errors that are impossible to recover and it is useful because it seems to have the same meaning for all manufacturers.
+Reported Uncorrectable Errors.
+It is the count of errors that are impossible to recover, and it is useful because it seems to have the same meaning for all manufacturers.

-NOTE: All of the above mentioned S.M.A.R.T. attributes have a value that is easy to interpret.
-If they report a number of 1 or more, it is very possible that your drive is failing, so better start backing up.
-Still, even though these are useful indicators of drive reliability, they are not foolproof and you should compare them to the advice given by your chosen HDD monitoring tool.
+The above mentioned S.M.A.R.T. attributes are relatively easy to interpret.
+If you notice an increase in their values, it is possible that your drive is failing, so you'd better start backing up.
+However, although these are useful indicators of drive reliability, do not forget that they are not foolproof.

-This was our short study on the inner workings of S.M.A.R.T and its abilities to monitor and predict hard disk failures.
-The main point of view you should remember is that this self-monitoring system will help you review the status of your HDD.
+This was our short study on the inner workings of S.M.A.R.T and its abilities to monitor, test, and predict hard disk failures.
+The main point of view you should remember is that this self-monitoring system can help you review the health status of your HDD.
 If you want to use this S.M.A.R.T data to see if your own drive has problems, read the articles we recommended in this tutorial.
 Also, for questions, use the comments form below, and let's discuss.